 5. Make a stop in Fruita

-No visit to Capitol Reef is complete without a stop at Fruita, a historic town that was a home of early Mormon pioneers who settled in this remote part of Utah.
+The center of the Fruita District is Fruita, a historic town that was a home of early Mormon pioneers who settled in this remote part of Utah.
 Here you will find the only campground in Capitol Reef, get to see the historic Fruita barn and try delicious pies and sweets at Gifford House.